-From around 600 savings banks in 1960, the number has fallen to slightly over 100 today.
-A description of this process can be found at The Norwegian Savings Banks Association (in Norwegian only).
+From around 600 savings banks in 1960, the number has fallen to slightly over 100.
 While commercial banks increasingly became nationwide institutions, savings banks increased in number in regional Norway.
 With changes in settlement patterns and industry structure, savings banks had to become larger in order to constitute a real alternative to commercial banks.
 Following the banking crisis around 1990, just over 70% of savings banks' total assets were concentrated in the ten largest savings banks.